 There have been many studies that analyze discipline methods and the effects on childhood behaviour.
 Harsh discipline methods, especially physical punishment, have been studied and strong associations have been made to their ineffectiveness and possible worsening of child misbehaviour.

-How can I help my child behave well?
+How can I effectively discipline my child?

 Parental modelling of desired behaviour is one of the most effective tools for young children to learn how to behave.
 Discipline is also important when parenting children, however different types of discipline are appropriate at different ages.